kuopinghsu/srv32/README.md

 ## Benchmarks

-This is the RV32IM simulation result on GCC11.
+This is the RV32IM simulation result in GCC11.

 ### Dhrystone